TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Statistical Significance

 To ensure the robustness and reliability of our results, we employed two distinct statistical methods: bootstrapping to estimate variability and a non-parametric test to confirm performance differences.

-\paragraph{Estimating Variability (Bootstrapping)} We estimated the distributional statistics for robustness through a 10,000-trial bootstrap procedure.
+\paragraph{Estimating Variability (Bootstrapping):} We estimated the distributional statistics for robustness through a 10,000-trial bootstrap procedure.
 This process yielded reliable standard deviations, which are presented alongside the mean performance scores in \cref{fig:bootstrapped}.
 We highlight that all of the performance differences discussed in \cref{sec:findings} exceed one standard deviation, confirming that these observations are unlikely due to random variation.

-In \cref{fig:bootstrapped} we plotted the $95\%$ confidence interval (2.5–97.5 percentile) of the robustness metrics obtained from 10,000 bootstrap samples, with colors indicating the statistical significance (in terms of standard deviation from the mean) of each model's performance.
+In \cref{fig:bootstrapped}, we plotted the $95\%$ confidence interval (2.5–97.5 percentile) of the robustness metrics obtained from 10,000 bootstrap samples, with colors indicating the statistical significance (in terms of standard deviation from the mean) of each model's performance.
+We generate each view grouped by vocabulary size (\cref{fig:bootstrapped-by-vocab}), underlying algorithm (\cref{fig:bootstrapped-by-alg}), and pre-tokenization splits (\cref{fig:bootstrapped-by-pretok}).

-\paragraph{Significance (Wilcoxon Test)} To formally test the statistical significance of the differences between tokenizer performance, we utilized the Wilcoxon signed-rank test~\citep{wilcoxon}.
+\paragraph{Significance (Wilcoxon Test):} To formally test the statistical significance of the differences between tokenizer performance, we utilized the Wilcoxon signed-rank test~\citep{wilcoxon}.
 This non-parametric test is appropriate for comparing two related samples (the performance of two different tokenizers on the same set of tasks).
 The results of the pairwise Wilcoxon signed-rank tests across all perturbation categories are presented in \cref{tab:wilcoxon_results}.
 Specifically, a p-value threshold of $\alpha = 0.05$ was adopted, and the results clearly demonstrate that the majority of the observed differences in robustness are statistically significant, further validating the conclusions drawn in our study.

 \new